Battle of Zelengora: Background

-After his split with forces loyal to Pavle Đurišić, Mihailović's remaining Chetniks from Serbia and Bosnia relocated to the vicinity of Modriča in late March 1945. Đurišić took his forces toward Slovenia, believing that Dimitrije Ljotić could save them from destruction and unite them with the forces of Momčilo Đujić and Dobroslav Jevđević.
-Ljotić was certain that an armed conflict between the Soviet Union and the Western Allies (who would accept a defeated Germany as an ally) was inevitable.
-Mihailović himself was in correspondence with Ljotić via radio, and also met a delegation sent by Ljotić and Hermann Neubacher, led by Ljotić's personal secretary Boško Kostić and Milan Aćimović, the former head of the Commissioner Government and Minister of Interior in Nedić's Government of National Salvation.
+After his split with forces loyal to Pavle Đurišić, Dragoljub Mihailović's remaining Chetniks from Serbia and Bosnia relocated to the vicinity of Modriča in late March 1945. Đurišić took his forces toward Slovenia, believing that Dimitrije Ljotić could save them from destruction and unite them with the forces of Momčilo Đujić and Dobroslav Jevđević.
+Ljotić was certain that an armed conflict between the Soviet Union and the Western Allies (who would accept a defeated Nazi Germany as an ally) was inevitable.
+Mihailović himself was in correspondence with Ljotić via radio, and also met a delegation sent by Ljotić and Hermann Neubacher, led by Ljotić's personal secretary Boško Kostić and Milan Aćimović, the former head of the Commissioner Government and Minister of Interior in Milan Nedić's Government of National Salvation.
 Kostić tried to persuade Mihailović to join them, too, but Mihailović refused.
 He agreed to send General Miodrag Damjanović to Slovenia to take command of Serbian quisling forces who were already there.
 Kostić returned with Damjanović, while Aćimović decided to stay with Mihailović.

 Mihailović did not want to go to Slovenia due to false information given to him that purported Serbians were dissatisfied with communist rule.
 Mihailović was fed this false information by OZNA, the security agency of Tito's partisans, which wanted to prevent Mihailović from escaping Yugoslavia.
-OZNA had earlier obtained ciphers and callsigns from killed Chetnik commander Predrag Raković, and, by January 1945, with the help of a former Chetnik radio-telegraphist, was able to establish contact with and convince Mihailović to believe that he was keeping correspondence with the genuine Chetnik mayor Trivun Ćosić, who supposedly led skirmishes against Tito's partisans.
+OZNA had earlier obtained ciphers and call signs from killed Chetnik commander Predrag Raković, and, by January 1945, with the help of a former Chetnik radio-telegraphist, was able to establish contact with and convince Mihailović to believe that he was keeping correspondence with the genuine Chetnik mayor Trivun Ćosić, who supposedly led skirmishes against Tito's partisans.
 Mihailović was so taken by this facade that he unwillingly revealed to OZNA his plans to send groups of saboteurs and commandos over the Drina River.
 OZNA and KNOJ were subsequently able to capture or kill all the members of these groups.